 There are two different views concerning the identification of the gift.
 There are some who understand the gift that God gives us as being faith.
-And that is understandable because in most of our English translations it is what most closely precedes the claim of a gift being given.
+And that is understandable because, in most of our English translations, it is what most closely precedes the claim of a gift being given.

 Others understand this gift to be salvation.
-And that understanding comes from the Greek that this passage was originally written in.
-Greek is one of those language where nearly everything has gender, unlike English.
+And that understanding comes from the Greek this passage was originally written in.
+Greek is one of those languages where nearly everything has gender, unlike English.
 And the genders of the terms suggest, but do not demand, that the ‘gift of God’ is more closely associated with salvation than it is with faith.

 And that is how I understand this passage.
 That it is salvation that is the gift of God.
 God offers me this gift of salvation, of rescue from the destruction I otherwise would have faced.

 To be clear, in this debate over the identification of the gift, either faith or salvation, both sides acknowledge that salvation is an undeserved gift of God.
 And many who believe that this passage refers to salvation as the gift specified here still understand faith itself to also be a gift of God.

 Return for a moment to the example given under the discussion of salvation.
 A person falls overboard into the stormy seas.
 Their prospects are bleak.
 They are incapable of saving themselves.
 They need someone else to step in to rescue them.
 Fortunately, there is someone watching who throws them a life ring and hauls them into safety.

 The person who had fallen overboard and was drowning was me.
 I was perishing with no hope of deliverance and no chance of saving myself.
 But God stepped in and did for me what I could not do.
 He threw me a life ring and hauled me to safety.
 He saved me from perishing in my sin and rebellion.
 And that salvation was a gift.
 He did not have to do it.
 I had not earned it.
 I could not repay him for it.
 He freely chose to do it.